 Whether you're sending a monetary gift to Indonesia or paying your monthly bill, you can find an inexpensive way to transfer funds overseas.
-Our handy table below can be used to compare options for sending money to Indonesia.
+You can use our handy table below to compare options for sending money to Indonesia.

 Compare products for sending money to Indonesia